DamienDem/P7_groupamia/readme.md

 # Openclassrooms p7

-Creation of a enterprise social network for Groupomania
+Creation of a enterprise's social network for Groupomania

 ## Technologys: